 Donut intros are a simple way to connect teammates from within Slack.
-On a regular basis, Donut will select people from your pairing channel, and will send a DM encouraging them to meet up for lunch, donuts, or a virtual coffee over video chat!
+On a regular basis, Donut will select people from your Intro channel, and will send a DM encouraging them to meet up for lunch, donuts, or a virtual coffee over video chat!

 Donut tries to introduce people who don't normally interact with each other.
 It does this by looking at who is in which channels and matching people who aren't in a lot of channels together.
 Donut also keeps track of who has been introduced in the past to avoid frequent repeats.